AYLIEN/news-signals-datasets/README.md

 #### Look at a sample dataset

+Do `pip install jupyter` in your environment,

+then run the code below
-Do `pip install jupyter` in your environment to run this code in a jupyter notebook or in ipython, or just type `python` in your terminal.
+in a jupyter notebook or in in the (i)-python repl.
 ```
 from news_signals.signals_dataset import SignalsDataset